IPsec Remote Access VPN Example Using IKEv1 with Pre-Shared Keys

 Key Exchange Version:

 Auto to allow both IKEv1 and IKEv2 connections.
-If all clients support IKEv2, use that instead.
+If all clients are compatible with IKEv2, use that instead.

 Note